vollyimnetz/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.4.0 =
+* its possible to crop webp files with the plugin
+* library updates
+* code cleanup
+* add fix for using replacement MIME-type specified for sub-sizes (thanks to https://github.com/benjibee - https://github.com/vollyimnetz/crop-thumbnails/issues/55)

 = 1.3.1 =
 * crop-editor: if grouped, the notification for not yet cropped image-sizes now is visible if at least one of the images in the group is not yet cropped
 * fix bug on settings page (noticible only on strict configured php environments)